 The Scag V-Ride II is an incredible stand-on mower.
 The best part about this mower or any other Scag is the cut quality.
 These things lay down an amazing cut and flawless stripes.
 One complaint that I have about this mower is the pad that you lean against.
 It is kind of uncomfortable and not my favorite.

-Overall This mower is pretty well build and is VERY fast!
+Overall This mower is pretty well built and is VERY fast!

 Video by: B & B Lawn Care